KatePaulauskas/trade-tracker/README.md

 ![Font Paring](media/fonts.png)

- - Averia Gruesa Libre is a bold and slightly playful font.
+ - **Averia Gruesa Libre** is a bold and slightly playful font.
 Its uniqueness lies in its hand-drawn style, which adds a personal and friendly  touch to the Trade Tracker site.
 Using it for H1 heading ensures that it stands out and grabs attention, making the site feel more welcoming.

-- Expletus Sans is a decorative and playful font.
+- **Expletus Sans** is a decorative and playful font.
 It has a unique character, with a lively and approachable appearance.
 This font was chosen for H2 and H3 headings to maintain readability while adding a touch of personality.

-- Josefin Sans is a clean, simple and elegant font.
+- **Josefin Sans** is a clean, simple and elegant font.
 It is straightforward and classy, making it a great choice for paragraph text where readability is key.
 Its simplicity complements the more decorative nature of the other two fonts, ensuring that the  site remains sharp and professional.

+## Features

 ### Existing Features

 ####

 ### Features Left to Implement

 The following features could be implemented to further advance the Trade Tracker functionality and improve user experience:

+1. Initially in the wireframe, a chart showing progress over time was presented.
+However, due to time constraints and the complexity of the setup, it was decided to move it under future features and replace it with a table of entered trades.
-1. Display a log of investments along with their respective dates.
+2. Display a log of investments along with their respective dates.
-2. Add an option to withdraw from the current balance.
+3. Add an option to withdraw from the current balance.
-3. Introduce a reset button to start the trading journal from scratch.
+4. Introduce a reset button to start the trading journal from scratch.
-4. Display negative numbers in a different color (red) for clarity.
+5. Display negative numbers in a different color (red) for clarity.
-5. Show alerts when the % profit/loss is negative.
+6. Show alerts when the % profit/loss is negative.
 Offer suggestions to change or improve the trading strategy, and recommend articles and educational videos on strategy improvement.
-6. Offer data storage on the backend.
+7. Offer data storage on the backend.
 Add a login bar for the members' area, allowing the Trade Tracker to be accessed through any browser.
 Users can log into their accounts and access their records.

 ## Testing